 Retail security systems face a number of unique challenges to protect your business, theft and loss prevention chief among them.
-Video surveillance analytics can help solve these problems and provide additional benefits, as well.
+Retail Video Analytics can help solve these problems and provide additional benefits, as well.
 Commercial video analytics are quickly becoming a necessary part of retail business, both for security and business analytics.
 Modern security cameras can identify people, objects, and patterns in real-time, giving your business a powerful edge in the age of the Internet of Things.

-Security Analytics – Theft and Loss Prevention
+1. Video Analytics in Retail: Theft & Loss Prevention

 One of the greatest difficulties in securing retail spaces is the prevention of theft and the apprehension of thieves when it does happen.
 Installing security cameras for retail stores has historically been a reactive solution – they’re used to identify the criminals after the fact – with one small exception.
 Retail video surveillance cameras can be installed in two ways: high- or low-visibility.
 Obvious security cameras help deter shoplifters and troublemakers – thieves think twice when they know they’re being watched.
 Unobtrusive cameras, on the other hand, don’t prevent theft – but they’re not as easily damaged, either.

-Video analytic cameras reduce loss and shrinkage by taking a proactive approach to security rather than a reactive one.
+Retail camera analytics reduce loss and shrinkage by taking a proactive approach to security rather than a reactive one.
 They do this by identifying four things in their feeds:

 - Recognizing objects like people or vehicles in a particular area